stephengeller/user_manual_for_me/README.md

 I'll talk your ear off about video games, music technology and _some_ sports.
 I like to keep active, and have recently become hooked on bouldering...I'm always looking for people to join in, and try and go at least twice a week.

+To the extent that I believe in it, I am a [Logician personality type](https://www.16personalities.com/intp-personality).
+This means that I live a lot in my own head, which has its benefits and weaknesses.

 Despite best efforts to appear extroverted, I am an introvert at heart, and can be overwhelmed or exhausted by social interaction overload.